 Video interviews, podcast, tv/radio coverage of Nikki Lindt

-Sustainability Matters, CUNY TV, 2025, Panelist for Sustainability and Art episode, airs January 30.
+Sustainability Matters, CUNY TV, 2025, Panelist for Sustainability and Art episode.
 Other panelists include Anais Reyes (Curator at the Climate Museum) and Kendra Sullivan (Poet and co-director of the Climate Justice Hub)

 Ice and Fire Podcast, November 2024, Season 2 Episode 1, All about Permafrost, interview and sharing of sound recordings in permafrost, Co-director (with Theresa Soley)